mdou123/flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.
+Lucia and Devarsh really helped me whenever I was stuck.